 MIDDLE DAY(S): We will continue our travels down river, enjoying some hikes along the way.
 Each evening at camp, surrounded by the towering red cliffs, you will enjoy delicious homemade meals while sharing your day’s adventures with the rest of the group.

-LAST DAY: On our final day, we will paddle to the take-out at Mexican Hat and be shuttled back to Sand Island, returning there at approximately 3:00 pm to 4:00 pm MDT.
+LAST DAY: On our final day, we will paddle to the take-out at Mexican Hat and be shuttled back to Sand Island in Bluff, returning there at approximately 3:00 pm to 4:00 pm MDT.